Best Times to Visit New Orleans, Louisiana, USA

 French Quarter Phantom Stroll

-natureVenture beyond the city limits on a guided swamp tour.
-Glide through the bayou's tranquil waters, surrounded by ancient cypress trees draped in Spanish moss.
-Keep an eye out for alligators, herons, and other fascinating wildlife.
+natureVenture beyond the city limits on a guided swamp tour through the bayous surrounding New Orleans.
+Keep an eye out for alligators, herons, and other wildlife in their natural habitat.
 Insider tip: Go early in the morning or late in the afternoon to avoid the midday heat and crowds.

 Jazz Brunch on Frenchmen Street

 foodStart your day with a delightful jazz brunch at one of the many lively restaurants on Frenchmen Street.
-Savor delicious Creole cuisine while enjoying live music performances that fill the air with soulful rhythms.
+Savor delicious Creole cuisine while enjoying live music from talented local musicians.
 Insider tip: Make reservations in advance, especially on weekends.

 Best time: All year